SuhelKhanCA/React-Learning/02-props-events/Notes.md

 - Props are used to pass data from parent to child components.
 - Props are read-only and should not be modified.
+- Lists can be rendered using the `map` function, and each item should have a unique `key`.
 - Events are used to handle user interactions.
 - Event handlers can be defined in both class and functional components.
 - React's synthetic event system ensures cross-browser compatibility.